GBuenaflor/01azure-asp.netcore-mvc-sql-aks/README.md

 ```

 ----------------------------------------------------------
-### 5. Connect to SQL Linux container and check where the data is stored.
+### 5. Connect to SQL Linux containers and check where the data is stored.

 #### Connects internally
 ```